The Native Addictions Council of Manitoba is located at:160 Salter Street

-- A province wide alcoholism program that would endeavor to control and prevent alcoholism or problem drinking among Native and Metis communities.
+- A province wide addiction program that would endeavor to prevent chemical depencency and compulsion among Indigenous communities.

 The Department of Health and Social Development began funding Project Outreach when the LIP grant ended in 1973.
 The NACM relocated to 865½ Main Street that year.
 From its main office in Winnipeg, NACM ran an outreach program that covered the province of Manitoba with energetic workers in such communities as Norway House, Easterville, Rossburn, Pegius, Fisher River, Little Black River, Brokenhead, Selkirk, Brandon Dauphin and Winnipeg.
 As well, NACM also accommodated people for treatment from other provinces.

 Also in 1973, the United Church of Canada donated to NACM the use of a house at 456 Pritchard Avenue.
 It was there that the Pritchard House Residential Treatment Program began operation on August 5, 1973.
 This was the first Native-run treatment center of its kind in Canada.

 In 1975, NACM received funding from the National Native Alcohol and Drug Abuse Program (NNADAP).
 With the decentralization of the NNADAP programs in 1982, most of NACM’s offices and services in these communities were scaled back or eliminated.
 NACM was left with a fraction of its budget.

 In 1984, NACM acquired a building at 160 Salter Street in Winnipeg.
 The new accommodations provided for more office space, recreational facilities for clientele, meeting rooms and room for more programs.
 The Pritchard House Treatment Program relocated to the new facilities in 1985 when renovations were complete.